ruslanaprus/goit-academy-dev-hw16/README.md

 A Spring Boot application designed to help with **notes management**.
 This project is a setup for a fully-featured notes management application, offering core functionalities like creating, reading, updating, and deleting notes.
 The purpose of this application is to provide a backend service for managing notes, which can be further developed into a comprehensive note management system with persistence, authentication, and additional features.

 This project is an enhanced version of the [Note Manager](https://github.com/ruslanaprus/goit-academy-dev-hw15), and it has an improved architecture for better maintainability and scalability.
-The `INoteService` interface is used to make the service layer more testable and extendable.
-Similarly, the introduction of the `INoteRepository` interface ensures flexibility in switching between different data storage solutions, such as in-memory or database options.
+The `INoteRepository` now extends `JpaRepository`, enabling the use of Spring Data's CRUD and query functionalities.
+PostgreSQL has been integrated as the primary database, with Flyway migrations managing schema creation and data population.
+User input validation has been added to ensure data integrity and prevent invalid entries.
+Additionally, pagination has been implemented in the UI to facilitate the efficient display of large note collections.

 ---